 Sputnik 1 was about the size of basketball, weighed only 84 kilogram, sphere about 0.6 meters in diameter.

 It tooks about 98 minutes to orbit the Earth on its elliptical path.
 Sputnik 1 enters orbit, opened the Space Age.

 Here is the file with recorded sound from SPUTNIK 1.

 More technical details about Sputnik 1 you may find on the Web Page of RussianSpaceWeb.Com

 To commemorate this fact a special event station 3Z50SPU was established by Polish ham radio operator Roman SQ2RH.
 That event station was on the air for a month starting on the 4th of October 2007.
-A special QSL card (as above) will be available after the event for all HAMs and SWLs who made QSOs/SWLs with a special event station 3Z50SPU.
-You are welcome.
+A special QSL card (as above) was available after end the event for all HAMs and SWLs who made QSOs or SWLs with a special event station 3Z50SPU.

 Other amateur special event stations celebrated the 50th Anniversary of SPUTNIK 1 and the 50th Anniversary of the Space were: